 We currently have 12 full-time professors in our department who teach foundational courses in statistics, methodology, clinical, social, developmental, cognitive, and biopsychology.
 The varied research and clinical expertise of these accomplished professors also allows us to offer a more complex understanding of the field of psychology and the ways it is changing.
-Our professors provide courses and/or research experience across a wide range of domains including: multicultural psychology, children's and adolescent's reasoning about stereotypes and inclusion/exclusion, gender identity, racism, existential psychology, psychopharmacology, the neural substrates of memory, women's studies, music perception, risk perception, college student development, assessment and diagnosis of ADHD and autism, spirituality/religion in psychology, and psychotherapy & counseling.
+Our professors provide courses and/or research experience across a wide range of domains including: multicultural psychology, children's and adolescent's reasoning about stereotypes and inclusion/exclusion, gender identity, racism, existential psychology, psychopharmacology, the neural substrates of memory, women's studies, music perception, risk perception, LGBTQ health, college student development, assessment and diagnosis of ADHD and autism, spirituality/religion in psychology, and psychotherapy & counseling.

 Regardless of area of expertise, the primary emphasis of each professor is teaching excellence, and the department has multiple winners of prestigious college teaching awards.
 Some of the most meaningful learning, however, takes place during the frequent one-on-one interactions students have with faculty.
 While holding the line on intellectual rigor, we are also known as a friendly and accessible group of faculty.
 We develop close relationships with our students and feel a deep responsibility to do what we can to help them succeed as students, and as people.